itwritsmall/itwritsmall.github.io/_drafts/2019-03-09-install-nagios-raspbian.md

 ---

 layout: post
-title: "Installing Nagios with Apache on Raspbian"
+title: "Installing Nagios with Apache on Raspbian or Ubuntu"
 categories: [tutorial]
-tags: [nagios, raspbian, apache, monitor, alert]
+tags: [nagios, raspbian, ubuntu, apache, monitor, alert]
 excerpt: "How to install Nagios with Apache on Raspbian to monitor your small/home network"

 ---

 ### Introduction
-Nagios is a legacy program amongst many, many more polished open source monitoring programs.
-In it's free form, it's not what anyone would choose in a large environment.
+Nagios is a legacy program among many, many more polished open source monitoring programs.
+In its free form, it's not what anyone would choose in a large environment.
 Still, for single site, small-ish networks (say, less than 100 devices) it's easy to set up, doesn't require a lot of resources, and is extremely flexible.

 ## Goals
 In this tutorial, you will see how to: